skyfox69/jsapi/README.md

 The one and only positional argument specifies the mandatory name of the header.
 The `header` directive takes all keywords described in [Specifying schemas] to define the schema of the header.
-The type of a header must not be `"object"`.

-A header specified by `api_header` can be referred as below.
+A header specified by an `api_header` directive can be referred as below.

 ```ruby
 response do